WordPress Website Not Receiving Inquiry Emails? Post SMTP Plugin Setup Tutorial

 At this point, the entire configuration is complete.
 You can click 'Send a test email' on the Post SMTP interface to send a test email.

-If the email is received, then send a test inquiry to see if it can be received.
+If you can receive the email, then send a test inquiry to see if it can be received.

 If everything is normal, our WordPress SMTP email sending setup is complete.
-If emails are not received, first check the email logs in the Post SMTP Plugin to see if they were sent.
-If sent successfully, they likely went to the spam folder.
-If sending failed, analyze the logs to identify the issue, check, reconfigure, and test again.
+If you don't receive emails, first check the email logs in the Post SMTP Plugin to see if it was sent.
+If sent successfully, it likely went to the spam folder.
+If sending failed, analyze the issue based on the logs, check, reconfigure, and test again.

 Comments are closed